10.5. Incremental Backup

 Taking the incremental backup:

-We assume the REDO point of this incremental backup is $REDO_{inc01}$.
-Using the summary files generated between $REDO_{full}$ and $REDO_{inc01}$, the incremental backup files, which contain only the changed blocks, are backed up instead of the entire relation files.
+Assume the REDO point of this incremental backup is $REDO_{inc01}$.
+Using the summary files generated between $REDO_{full}$ and $REDO_{inc01}$, the incremental backup saves only the changed blocks instead of the entire relation files.

 -

-In incremental backups, relation and visibility map files are backed up as incremental backup files, while free-space map files are always entirely backed up.
-This is because, as mentioned in Section 9.6.2, free-space map forks are not properly tracked by the WAL Summarizer.
+Relation and visibility map files are stored as incremental backup files, while free-space map (FSM) files are always backed up entirely.
+This is because FSM forks are not tracked by the WAL Summarizer, as mentioned in Section 9.6.2.

 -

-If relations are created after taking the preceding backup, the entire relation files are backed up.
+If a relation is created after the preceding backup, the system backs up the entire relation file.

 INCREMENTAL.{oid}_vm